-Cross-border commerce is a great way to break into the Chinese market, as millennials increasingly look abroad for quality products.
+Cross-border commerce is a great way to engage with Chinese shoppers, as millennials increasingly look abroad for quality products.
 But it’s not enough to flaunt the foreignness of your brand – you’ll need to engage with customers on a personal level.

 70% of online Chinese shoppers are under 35 years old (source: East West Bank).
 They are highly educated (nearly 9/10 hold a Bachelor’s degree), with many having studied abroad.
 This gives them a more international and technologically focused outlook than their parents and grandparents, as well as a pre-existing awareness of overseas brands and standards.

 Unhindered by student loans or housing expenses and financially well-off, Chinese millennials are able to spend their money online.

 While Chinese millennials are ready and capable to shop your products online, they’re very choosy about what they spend their money on.
 If you want their trust, you’ll have to meet these three requirements.